espressif/idf-component-manager/docs/en/guides/packaging_components.rst

 Authentication
 ^^^^^^^^^^^^^^

-To publish your component to the component registry, you need to provide the authentication token.
+To publish your component to the ESP Component Registry, you need to provide the authentication token.
 The simplest way is to set it via the environment variable ``IDF_COMPONENT_API_TOKEN``.

 All components would be published under their namespace.
 If ``--namespace`` is not passed, the default namespace is ``espressif``.